 Makloski leads CSU with top-10 finish, Dunkle ties for fifth as individual competitor

 Rams on the Clock interview with Head Coach Christian Newton and player Cameron Harrell.

 Interview with men's golf coach Christian Newton and golfer Parker Edens on the upcoming Pacific Invitational

-An assistant at Georgia Tech since 2007, Newton was promoted to associate head coach in the summer of 2011.
+Prior to coming to Colorado State, Newton served for five seasons as an assistant at Georgia Tech, beginning in 2007.
+Newton was promoted to associate head coach for the in the summer of 2011.
 In addition, he served as assistant coach for the United States team that competed in the Palmer Cup in 2012.
 The tournament pits the top eight American collegiate players against their counterparts in Europe.